vic6/rocket-paper-scissors/README.md

 ### Constraints

 1. You are not allowed to edit existing views
-2. You are not allowed to modify existing tests, except when removing `pending` to complete the implementation
+2. You are not allowed to modify existing tests

 ### Release 0: Run it